dfinity/awesome-internet-computer/README.md

 Submit a pull request to add a link to your repository here.

 ### 🆕 Latest Community Projects

+- ✓ [The Wall](https://rivyl-6aaaa-aaaaf-qaapq-cai.raw.ic0.app/) - The Wall is a crossover Ethereum/Internet Computer demo app.
+Create an IC Identity simply by signing a Metamask message.
+Then, write the wall!

 - ✓ [DSCVR](http://dscvr.one/)

 - ✓ [OpenChat](https://7e6iv-biaaa-aaaaf-aaada-cai.ic0.app/)